 - 10 courses, typically seven from EEE and three from AME

 - 12 credit hours of dissertation, typically eight credits from EEE and four from AME

 - 12 credit hours of research, typically eight credits from EEE and four from AME

 Applicants must fulfill the requirements of both the Graduate College and the Ira A. Fulton Schools of Engineering.

 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree from a regionally accredited institution.

 Applicants with a master's degree who wish to be considered for the doctoral program must have a minimum GPA of 3.50 (scale is 4.00 = "A") in their master's degree program.
 Applicants without a master's degree must have a minimum GPA of 3.60 (scale is 4.00 = "A") in the last two years of undergraduate coursework and have graduated from an ABET-accredited undergraduate program.

 - three letters of recommendation

 Additional Application Information

-International students seeking teaching assistantships must demonstrate proficiency in spoken English by scoring at least 26 on the speaking portion of the iBT or 50 on the ASU-administered Speaking Proficiency English Assessment Kit.
+International students seeking teaching assistantships must demonstrate proficiency in spoken English by scoring at least 26 on the speaking portion of the internet-based test (iBT) or 50 on the ASU-administered Speaking Proficiency English Assessment Kit.